D'Angelo Barksdale: Season 1

-Based indirectly on information Shardene provided to the police (the microphone inside the club which listens to Avon), D'Angelo is arrested while running drugs from New York, and is again interrogated.
+Based indirectly on information Shardene provided to the police (heard on a microphone inside the club), D'Angelo is arrested while transporting drugs from New York, and is again interrogated.
 McNulty tells him that Wallace is dead.
 D'Angelo remembers the trick from before that got him writing a letter to Gant's fictitious family and doesn't believe him at first.
-Stringer comes to talk to him and refuses to answer when D'Angelo demands to know where Wallace is.

-Stringer warns D'Angelo to shut his mouth which confirms in D'Angelo's mind what had happened.
-He grows angry and tells Stringer he doesn't want to use Levy, permanently driving a wedge in their already fractured relationship.
-D'Angelo is furious at Wallace's death, and briefly turns state's witness against the Organization.
+When Stringer and Levy come to talk to him, D'Angelo demands to know where Wallace is.
+Stringer refuses to answer and warns D'Angelo to shut his mouth, confirming in D'Angelo's mind his suspicions.
+Furious, D'Angelo tells Stringer he will get his own lawyer rather than use Levy, permanently driving a wedge in their already fractured relationship.

-He tells them where Wee-Bey has fled to after shooting Kima Greggs, and offers numerous details of his uncle's organization.
-However, a visit from his mother convinces him of his duty to his family, and he reneges on the deal.
+D'Angelo briefly turns state's witness against his uncle's organization, offering numerous details, including where Wee-Bey has fled to after the shooting of Kima Greggs.
+However, a visit from Brianna convinces him of his duty to his family, and he reneges on the deal.
 Due to his refusal to cooperate, he is sentenced to a maximum of 20 years in prison.
 While serving his sentence, he says the best he can hope for is 10 years before a possibility of parole.